lauren/simple-select/README.md

 <script src="js/simple-select-1.1.0.min.js"></script>
 ```

-2) Use SimpleSelect in your JavaScript like this:
+2) Use SimpleSelect in your JavaScript like this, anywhere after the DOM has loaded:

 ```javascript
 simpleSelect("div");